CelebHeights.com Home :: Contact Rob :: Bookmark :: Faq

 Frank, please don't take it personally that I am skeptical of your 30 or 40 year old estimates of Lucy's or Desi's or anyone else's exact height.
 I am seeing the same things as you, and reaching a different conclusion.
 But, I don't know how you can walk away from that movie, knowing the heights of Fonda and Van Johnson, and observing her clearly tall stature, thinking Lucille Ball is at all under 5'-7".

-Frank2 says on 17/Mar/06
+Frank2 said on 17/Mar/06

 I had an aunt who looked like Harpo Marx.
 But unlike Harpo, my aunt never stopped talking!

-Frank says on 17/Mar/06
+Frank said on 17/Mar/06

 I'm watching Lucy with 6'1" Henry Fonda in Yours Mine and Ours and Lucy standing next to Fonda in long shots while wearing nurses shoes with approx. two inch heels looks to be about seven inches shorter.
 She barely comes up to Fonda's nose if you subtract all her hair.
 When she's wearing heels and they place her in close up's she's about five inches shorter.
 She comes up to his eye level.
 Next to 6'2" Van Johnson she really looks short.

-Frank2 says on 16/Mar/06
+Frank2 said on 16/Mar/06

 So when I say I saw her and Desi in the flesh on several occasions it means nothing?
 Hmmmmmmm......Maybe I should just give up.
 Hell!
 I lied all along.
 Lucy was an Amazon!
 About six feet tall barefoot!
 Desi was 6'3" and Bill Frawley was 5'10".
 Oh, and Billy Barty...he wasn't a little person.
 Barty was actually 5'8".
-Here's a photo to prove it: Click Here And remember little Topo Gigo who appeared with Senőr Wencez on the Ed Sullivan Show?
+Here's a photo to prove it: Click Here And remember little Topo Gigo who appeared with Senõr Wencez on the Ed Sullivan Show?
 Well, Topo was actually a giant of a mouse!
 Didn't you notice he was taller than Ed Sullivan?

-richinkle says on 16/Mar/06
+richinkle said on 16/Mar/06

 Frank, the pictures you've submitted don't show any shoes, feet or context.
 I have many of the episodes and film footage from which your stills were taken.
 Lucy is much taller than she looks in the publicity stills.
 I have tried to take pictures of them on my television, showing the position of the feet and footware.
 Unfortunately, Rob was nice enough to post them, but the quality is grainy, and most of my collection is not on dvd (where the quality of the stills is somewhat better).
 But, Frank, you've been in the business long enough to know that publicity stills are even more doctored than height records.